meeDamian/meeDamian.github.io/_drafts/2015-11-02-messengers.md

 ### [Dull] [Hangouts][hangouts_web] <small>[<i class="mdi mdi-google-play"></i>][hangouts_play] [<i class="mdi mdi-apple"></i>][hangouts_apple] [<i class="mdi mdi-google-chrome"></i>][hangouts_app] [<i class="mdi mdi-google-chrome"></i>][hangouts_ext]</small>

-I remember times when most of my communication was happening on Google Talk/Hangouts.
-I remember times when it was The Way to communicate online, those times are over, and it's sad AF.
+I remember times when Hangouts (then Google Talk) was **the way** to communicate online.
+I remember when the vast majority of my communication was happening on it.
+However, as the times kept changing and messengers kept evolving, Hangouts stayed far behind.
+Even though Hangouts was continuously worked on, the majority of changes I remember actually brought more bad than good.
+Material redesign brought better looks, but made the app unusably slow.
+Half-assed SMS integration only brought frustration, ex: still no SMS sync.
+Ditching XMPP haven't brought us much magic - still only one photo at the time, but hey, we have stickers now.
+And _"recently"_ added drawing is still available through some interfaces.

+I'm really unable to see any sense in it all.
+With Google heavily investing in Android, Project Fi, Hangouts on Air, Google Voice it seems like Hangouts should be the natural extension and glue for all that products.

 #### Sooooo slooooow

-This product is so ridiculously and awfully slow, that I frequently forget what I was supposed to do there before it loads.
+This product is so ridiculously and awfully slow, that I frequently forget what I was supposed to do there before it even launches.

+First, the splash screen, then the contact list, then contacts pictures and messages.
+Once you tap to get into the conversation you wait for the Activity to load, then for messages to load, but even when it's done, you still have to wait before you can write for some reason.

 #### Notifications

 Hangouts being an app made by Google, one would expect it would have notifications polished to perfection, but nope - they suck terribly, terribly bad.
+First of all, **why on earth** would you group conversations from different people into one notification?
+There's exactly zero fun in finding the person on the messages list after I already tapped the notification, especially when your app loads so terribly slow.

 #### One image at a time